opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 >(a) issue directions and fix the matter for a further hearing; or

->(b) vacate the ADCDR and fix the matter for an Assessment of Damages hearing.
+>(b) vacate the ADCDR CC and fix the matter for an Assessment of Damages hearing.

-(14) If the case is not one for which a neutral evaluation will be given, or if parties decide not to obtain a neutral evaluation from the Court, parties are to update the Court at the first ADCDR on whether there are any on-going negotiations and seek directions on the same, or inform the Court of their availability so an Assessment of Damages hearing may be fixed.
+(14) If the case is not one for which a neutral evaluation will be given, or if parties decide not to obtain a neutral evaluation from the Court, parties are to update the Court at the first ADCDR CC on whether there are any on-going negotiations and seek directions on the same, or inform the Court of their availability so an Assessment of Damages hearing may be fixed.

-(15) After the first ADCDR, parties may generally expect 2 to 5 more ADCDR hearings before directions moving the matter towards an Assessment of Damages are given.
+(15) After the first ADCDR CC, parties may generally expect 2 to 5 more ADCDR CC hearings before directions moving the matter towards an Assessment of Damages are given.

-(16) During the ADCDR process, if there is no settlement or if the Court thinks fit, the Court may —
+(16) During the ADCDR CC process, if there is no settlement or if the Court thinks fit, the Court may —

 >(a) direct that the matter should proceed for an Assessment of Damages hearing; and/or

 >(b) make such orders or give such directions as it thinks fit for the just, expeditious and economical disposal of the matter.

-(17) If parties wish to request for an adjournment of an ADCDR, they are to do so at least 5 working days before the date of the ADCDR by way of a “Other Hearing Related Request” filed under the specific Assessment of Damages Sub-Case No. as found in the accepted copy of the NOAD.
+(17) If parties wish to request for an adjournment of an ADCDR CC, they are to do so at least 5 working days before the date of the ADCDR CC by way of a “Other Hearing Related Request” filed under the specific Assessment of Damages Sub-Case No. as found in the accepted copy of the NOAD.

 ### ***Fixing of Assessment of Damages Hearings***

-(18) In all requests for Assessment of Damages hearing dates during the ADCDR process, parties should:
+(18) In all requests for Assessment of Damages hearing dates during the ADCDR CC process, parties should:

 >(a) specify whether parties require a half-day hearing slot or a shorter hearing slot (as may be suitable where, for example, no defendant or intervener is expected to attend or make contesting submissions at the Assessment of Damages hearing);